ascend4/ascend4/A4SQP.md

       and iteration limit;
     - user-facing final status explaining success, infeasibility, derivative failure, QP failure, line-search failure, or interruption.

+    Current line-search status:

+    - The merit function is `objective + rho * scaled-row-violation` when an objective exists, and just scaled-row-violation for feasibility-only systems.
+    - Trial steps are unpacked from scaled QP step variables back to physical ASCEND variable values using variable scales.
+    - Each trial point rebuilds the A4SQP view through `slv_system_t`, so residuals, objective value, gradients, Jacobian, and scaling are refreshed at the trial point.
+    - Rejected trial points are overwritten from saved original variable values;
+      if the search fails, the original model state is restored and the view is rebuilt.
+    - The first acceptance rule is deliberately simple: require strict merit decrease under geometric backtracking.
+A true Armijo model using predicted reduction should replace this once predicted-reduction accounting is in place.
+    - `basic_view.a4c` now exercises a nonzero objective-gradient QP step, backtracking acceptance, merit decrease, and updated objective value.
+    - Solver parameters now include `max_iter`, `max_backtrack`, `feas_tol`,
+      `step_tol`, `merit_tol`, and `elastic_penalty`, in addition to the earlier
+      safe-evaluation, scaling, verbosity, progress, and view-dump controls.
+    - `slv_solve` now loops over major SQP iterations until convergence, iteration limit, QP failure, or line-search failure.
+Convergence currently uses maximum scaled relation violation plus accepted physical step norm.
+    - Iteration diagnostics are stored in the A4SQP solver client state: objective value, merit before/after, violation sum, maximum violation, worst relation row, accepted step norm, accepted line-search alpha, and line-search failure flag.
+    - Progress messages can be emitted through ASCEND progress callbacks and, optionally, through the error reporter.
+    - The native CUnit test now includes a repeated `slv_solve` case for `basic_view.a4c`, checking final solver status, iteration count, feasibility, small-step convergence, and loose agreement with the known analytic solution.
+    - Verified with `./a4 cutest solver_a4sqp`.

 Phase 1 should be considered complete when A4SQP can build and inspect the problem view for native ASCEND NLP examples, solve a few tiny smooth continuous